 A Spanish tennis warrior known for his relentless baseline grit and a remarkable comeback from a career-threatening wrist injury.

-Tommy Robredo carved out a seventeen-year career on the ATP Tour not with overpowering weapons, but with stubborn consistency, fighting spirit, and a sublime one-handed backhand.
-The Spaniard from Hostalric cracked the world's top 5 in 2006, a peak built on clay-court mastery, including a stunning victory at the Hamburg Masters where he beat rivals like Radek Štěpánek and Mario Ančić.
-While a Grand Slam singles title eluded him, he was a perennial threat, reaching major quarterfinals on all three surfaces—a testament to his adaptability.
-His resilience was most vividly displayed in 2013, after a severe wrist injury.
-Returning ranked outside the top 400, he engineered a fairytale run at the French Open, winning three consecutive matches from two sets down, a modern-era feat that cemented his reputation as an unyielding competitor.
-Robredo's game was a study in intelligent point construction, making him a respected and formidable opponent across generations.
+Tommy Robredo cracked the world's top 5 in 2006, a peak built on clay-court mastery that included a stunning victory at the Hamburg Masters over rivals like Radek Štěpánek and Mario Ančić.
+Over seventeen years on the ATP Tour, he relied not on overpowering weapons but on stubborn consistency, fighting spirit, and a sublime one-handed backhand.
+While a Grand Slam singles title eluded him, he reached major quarterfinals on all three surfaces.
+His resilience shone brightest in 2013, after a severe wrist injury.
+Returning ranked outside the top 400, he won three consecutive matches from two sets down at the French Open, a modern-era feat.
+Robredo's game was a study in intelligent point construction, making him a formidable opponent across generations.

 1981–1996